U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Accessing the data: The data included in most graphics can be downloaded via the "Download the data" icon above the navigation pane.Some missing data is proprietary and non-public.
+Accessing the data: The data included in most graphics can be downloaded via the "Download the data" icon above the navigation pane.Some missing data are proprietary and non-public.

-The Key Indicators table, located in the "Highlights" section, are defined below.
+The Key Indicators in the table located in the "Highlights" section, are defined below.
 The current month column includes data for the current month at a national level.
 The units vary by statistic, but are included in the table.
 The "% Change from 2010" value is the current month divided by the corresponding month last year (e.g. July 2011 divided by July 2010).
-This is true for Total Generation, Residential Retail Price, Retail Sales, Cooling Degree Days, Coal Stocks, Coal and Natural Gas Consumption.
+This is true for Total Generation, Residential Retail Price, Retail Sales, Degree-Days, Coal Stocks, Coal and Natural Gas Consumption.
 The Henry Hub current month value is the average weekday price for the current month.
 The Henry Hub "% Change from 2010" value is the average weekday price of the same month from 2010 divided by the average weekday price of the current month.